francescov1/mongoose-tsgen/README.md

 # Example

 NOTE: Currently the CLI requires Typescript to be transpiled to Javascript.
-Please ensure to provide a Javascript file as the `path` argument.
+Please ensure to provide a Javascript file as the `ROOT_PATH` argument.

 ### user.ts